FallDownTheSystem/modern-js/src/pages/new-es-features.md

 ## New built-in objects

-In this chapter we'll look at new built-in objects in JavaScript.
+In this chapter, we'll look at new built-in objects in JavaScript.
 Standard built-in objects are things like `Number`, `Object`, or `Array`.
-In the next chapter we'll look at additions to existing built-ins, but for now we'll focus on some new additions.

-For a full list, see [MDN: Standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects).
+For a complete list, see [MDN: Standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects).

 ### Symbols

-Symbols are one of the seven primitive data types in JavaScript, along side with string, number, bigint, boolean, undefined, and null.
-In other-languages Symbols are referred to as "atoms".
+Symbols are one of the seven primitive data types in JavaScript, alongside with string, number, bigint, boolean, undefined, and null.
+In other languages, Symbols are commonly referred to as "atoms."
 The `Symbol` function produces an anonymous, unique value that can be used as an object property.
 The `Symbol` function can optionally take a description string as an argument.

 Here are two symbols with the same description: